 Some people will get suckered into opening a store credit card to save $50 on buying a television.
 Then they pay .5% higher on their mortgage and cost themselves thousands.

 #3 You Have a Low FICO

 Your refinance options dwindle as your credit score drops.
 A standard, conventional refinance will require you to have at least 660 FICO to get approved, albeit at a higher interest rate.
-If you have an FHA loan, all lenders will talk to you if you have a 640 or higher.
+If you have an FHA -insured mortgage, all lenders will talk to you if you have a 640 or higher.
 But if your credit is 639, only 25% of lenders will work with you.
-See if you meet the requirements for FHA mortgages with poor credit scores.
+See if you meet the requirements for FHA loans with poor credit scores.